mosaicml/composer/docs/source/trainer/using_the_trainer.rst

                      device='gpu')
    trainer.fit()

-Access the Composer launcher via the ``composer`` command along with the number of GPUs you'd like to use and your training script.
+Access the Composer launcher via the ``composer`` command line program.
+Specify the number of GPUs you'd like to use  with the ``-n`` flag along with the file containing your training script.
 Use ``composer --help`` to see a full list of configurable options.

 .. code:: bash